In this blog, we’ll learn –

 It is very important to understand why some people do good in the Data science field and others do not, even after training and mentoring.
 Data Scientists should be all-rounders.

-They don’t just need to have a knowledge of programming and managing databases, but should also be great communicators, and have a natural curiosity for the world around them.
+They don’t just need to have a knowledge of programming and managing databases, but should also be great communicators, and have a natural curiosity for the world around them and this will make them eligible for Data Science.

 Now that you’ve learnt about not just technical, but also the Non-Technical Data Science Prerequisites, Do you see a Data Science Career for yourself?
 So Enroll in this MS in Data Science course, offered by Intellipaat, in collaboration with IBM.